Rio Ferdinand: Television, punditry, film and music

 The Duran Duran song "Rio" has been used in football chants both for and against Ferdinand; in 2002, fan Simon Le Bon (Duran Duran's lead singer) promised to re-record one of the football chants if the England team (featuring Ferdinand) won their World Cup quarter-final against Brazil.

 Ferdinand was sponsored by sportswear company Nike and appeared in Nike commercials.
 In a global Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside football players such as Thierry Henry, Ronaldo, Francesco Totti, Ronaldinho, Luís Figo, Fabio Cannavaro, and Hidetoshi Nakata, with former player Eric Cantona the tournament "referee".

 In 2005, Ferdinand, along with an old school friend, created the record label White Chalk Music.
 To date, there are two artists signed to the label: Melody Johnston and Nia Jai.
 The latter released an album on 6 October 2010, which features Ferdinand rapping.

 In June 2006, ahead of the 2006 FIFA World Cup, Ferdinand presented the TV show Rio's World Cup Wind-Ups, in which he carried out a series of practical jokes on his England teammates.
 It was broadcast immediately after England's opening World Cup game against Paraguay.

 He made his first foray into the world of cinema in late 2008, financing and becoming an executive producer of Alex de Rakoff's film Dead Man Running.
 The film features Danny Dyer and 50 Cent in a gangster-themed plot.
 Ferdinand will share production credits with England teammate Ashley Cole.

 In 2008, Ferdinand filmed a documentary about Peckham, aiming to persuade youngsters away from a life of crime.

 On 16 January 2009, it was announced that he would be working with publishing company Made Up Media to launch a digital magazine.
 In conjunction with this, Ferdinand was guest editor of the February edition of the Observer Sport Monthly, providing interviews with people ranging from Gordon Brown to Usain Bolt.
 The magazine, called #5 Magazine, had its first issue published in April of that year.

 In 2015, he joined BT Sport (now TNT Sports) as a pundit for their coverage of the Premier League, FA Cup, UEFA Champions League and UEFA Europa League.

 In March 2017, Ferdinand discussed strategies for coping with bereavement in the BBC One documentary Rio Ferdinand: Being Mum and Dad.
 The programme won the Robert Flaherty Award for Single Documentary at the 2018 BAFTA Awards.

 Released in November 2022, Ferdinand was the focus of a three-part docuseries entitled Rio Ferdinand's Tipping Point which explored race, sexuality, and mental health in football communities.

+Ferdinand also participated in the 2026 FIFA World Cup draw on 5 December 2025.

+During the World Cup he co-hosted FIFA World Cup on FOX After Hours with James Corden, a daily comedic recap show with James Corden and Ian Karmel.